fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 Some sources for design patterns are:

 - a design pattern that your organization has created.
 This tend to be large structural patterns.
-For example, your organziation may say "if any data needs to be stored it must be stored in a Postgres database" or "if any API is created it must adhere to the best REST API practices and include...".
+For example, your organization may say "if any data needs to be stored it must be stored in a Postgres database" or "if any API is created it must adhere to the best REST API practices and include...".
 - a design pattern that you have used before successfully to solve other similar problems.
 After you solve even your first problem you start building an internal mental catalog (if not a library) of what works and what doesn't.
 - a design pattern created or influenced by the particular language, framework or tool you are using.
 If you are using Elixir and Phoenix (or other functional languages) then how you construct a solution is going to be different from a solution written in an object-oriented language.
 - a design pattern book or paper that you think fits the problem.
 You can use a tool like ChatGPT (or similar) to describe the problem that you are trying to solve and ask it to design patterns that may be appropriate.